Sonia (singer): Everybody Knows and breakthrough (1990–1993)

+Eurovision and Better the Devil You Know (1992–1993)

 In 1993, Sonia represented the United Kingdom in the 1993 Eurovision Song Contest, singing the Dean Collinson and Brian Teasdale composition "Better the Devil You Know".
 She was placed second in the contest.
 Her third album, also titled Better the Devil You Know was released that year and reached number 32 in the UK.
+Sonia performed the song again on Saturday, 13 May 2023, during the interval at the 2023 Eurovision Song Contest in Liverpool, 30 years after her first appearance.
+The day before, she also appeared in Hollyoaks (see TV appearances below) performing her iconic Eurovision entry to the cast at an on-screen Eurovision party.

 In 1994, Sonia replaced singer Debbie Gibson as Sandy in the West End musical Grease.
 A cover of "Hopelessly Devoted to You" was released as a tie-in single, but it only peaked at number 61 in the UK.
 In 1995, Sonia released a cover of "Wake Up Everybody", which did not enter the UK top 100.
-It was to be the lead single of her fourth album, the soul covers album Love Train - The Philly Album, but Sonia was unhappy with it and it only received a promotional release.
+It was to be the lead single of her fourth album, the soul covers album Love Train – The Philly Album, but Sonia was unhappy with it and it only received a promotional release.
 Sonia performed a vocal part in Italian Eurobeat singer Nuage's "I'm Never Gonna Let You Down and Forget You", released in Japan in 2004, produced by Dave Rodgers.

-Late 2007 saw the release of Sonia's Greatest Hits album.
-However, this compilation only featured recordings from Sonia's two albums released on BMG.

-In 2007, prior to Sonia's Greatest Hits release, she recorded two Motown-influenced songs, "Dancing in the Driver's Seat" and "Your Heart or Mine", both of which were written by Barry Upton and U.S. songwriter Gordon Pogoda.
-However, her record label decided to include no new songs on Greatest Hits so both tracks remained unreleased until 2018.

-In 2008, Sonia recorded a cover of the Beatles' "She Loves You" for the Liverpool – The Number Ones Album.

-On 1 June 2009, Sonia released her first single in 14 years, "Fool for Love".

-In October 2010, the Everybody Knows album was remastered and re-issued in expanded form, containing two additional tracks, extended versions of her first four singles, and a demo version of "You'll Never Stop Me Loving You".
-Also in 2010, Sonia's cover version of "You've Got a Friend", a duet with Big Fun, was released on a reissue of the group's debut album.

-On 21 December 2012, Sonia performed at the Stock Aitken Waterman "Hit Factory Live" reunion concert at The O2 in London, along with many other former SAW acts, including Kylie Minogue.

-In summer 2018, in conjunction with her appearance in the Channel 5 program Celebrity 5 Go Caravanning, Sonia's recording of "Dancing in the Driver's Seat", written by Barry Upton and Gordon Pogoda, was released.
-Another song recorded with Upton and Pogoda in 2007, "Your Heart or Mine", was released in 2018 as its follow-up.

-Sonia signed a new record deal with Energise Records in 2019, and a new single, "A Night That's Never Ending", was released in November 2019.